wai-blue/adios-docs/Documentation/6. Database/Model.md

 ### pdoPrepareAndExecute(string $query, array $variables)

-Prepares and executes an SQL query like Insert, Delete, etc.. and return TRUE if success.
+Prepares and executes an SQL query like Insert, Delete, etc.. and return TRUE if successful.

 ```php
 $model->pdoPrepareAndExecute($queryString, []);